nxskok/pasias/docs/04-one-sample-inference.md

-(c) An old-timer in Nenana strokes his grey beard and says ``When I were young, I remember the tripod used to fall into the water around May 10''.
+(c) An old-timer in Nenana strokes his grey beard and says "When I were young, I remember the tripod used to fall into the water around May 10".
 In a non-leap year, May 10 is Julian day
 130. Test the null hypothesis that the mean `JulianDay` is 130, against the alternative that it is less.
 What do you conclude?
 What practical implication does that have